PrestaShop/prestashop-specs/content/1.7/back-office/catalog/attributes-and-features/attributes/attributes-listing.md

 ## HOW ATTRIBUTES WORK

 Attributes are the basis of product combinations.
-Combinations can be created only if at least one of its attributes changes.
-Attributes are like the properties of a product that may change between combinations while still keeping the same product name: color, capacity, size, weight, etc.
+Combinations can be created through the product page ([Catalog > Product > Add/edit product](https://github.com/PrestaShop/prestashop-specs/blob/master/content/1.7/back-office/catalog/products/add-edit.md#combinations-tab-epic)).
+Attributes are like the properties of a product (color, capacity, size, weight, etc...) that may change between combinations while still keeping the same product name.

 This page presents a list of all the registered attributes.
 They can be edited or deleted using the actions on the right of the table.
 Their values can be displayed by clicking on "View".